- A file is a place to store data: a possibly-empty sequence of bytes

 only you can write, but eveyone can read it:$ mkdir -m 755 ˜/mystuff

-using one command with three subdirectories called one
+/tmp using one command with three subdirectories called one, two

-deletes empty directories, so the files inside must be deleted firstimages
+rmdirrmdir deletes empty directories, so the files inside must be deleted firstimages directory:$ rm images/*

 $ rmdir images